 Animal worship is another important aspect of the Egyptian religion.
 So much so, that most of the Egyptian deities were ascribed animal heads, bodies, totems, or familiars.
 The cat-headed goddess Bastet, lion-headed war god Maahes, the crocodile-headed god Sobek, and the frog-goddess Heqit were idolized, revered, and propitiated by the priests.

-Death and afterlife were central thoughts.
-Much of Egypt's wealth, resources, and energies were dedicated to fashioning a comfortable afterlife especially for the nobility.
+Death and the afterlife were central thoughts.
+Much of Egypt’s wealth, resources, and energies were dedicated to fashioning a comfortable afterlife, especially for the nobility.
 Ka priests lived off tomb endowments.
 Offerings were made at tombs not only during the burial but the endowments ensured that regular offerings and rituals were conducted long after the person himself/herself was no longer alive.
 Mummification was an elaborate process lasting 70 days.
-Construction of tombs and pyramids provided livelihood to many.
+The construction of tombs and pyramids provided livelihood to many.
 The tombs and pyramids of the royals and nobles were constructed even during their own lifetime and were closely overseen by them.

 Magic was another important aspect of religion and healing in Egypt.
 The priests grew as healers and god-men as embodiments of the Heka with the ability to harness the magic of the soul.
 Oracles were deemed sacred and often consulted both by commoners and in matters of political importance.